hyosung11/Launch-School/Courses/journal.md

 ## 20220105 수요일

 08:49 Feeling like the bug today with my programming skills suffering.
 I don't want a job, I want to keep studying as much as I can to complete Launch School, but what makes most sense for me to do to appease Sohee?
 I don't know.
 I do have another study session today at 12:00.

+11:05 I did a study session with Jonathan Bouren and he gave me a problem that I couldn't solve, so that means I have more to practice before I'm ready for the interview assessment.